PersiaKamali/persiakamali.github.io/_pages/about.md

 ---
 I am interested in computational neuroscience, machine and biological learning, statistical physics and complex systems.

-What I am learning at the moment
+What I am learning about at the moment
 ---
 I am following two courses: